flatcar/flatcar-app-minecraft/README.md

 ## Example: Running Flatcar Locally with QEMU 🕹️

 If you prefer a **local** setup on your own machine (for testing, development, or just tinkering around), you can run Flatcar Container Linux in a **QEMU** virtual machine.
 Below is an example workflow.
-For more details, refer to the [official Flatcar Docs on QEMU](https://www.flatcar.org/docs/latest/provisioning/booting-with-qemu/)-they have more thorough instructions, including different networking and drive configurations.
+For more details, refer to the [official Flatcar Docs on QEMU](https://www.flatcar.org/docs/latest/provisioning/booting-with-qemu/) - they have more thorough instructions, including different networking and drive configurations.

 ---